An in-depth report on the causes, diagnosis, and treatment of non-Hodgkin's lymphoma.

 Outlook for Indolent Lymphomas

 Follicular lymphomas, the most common indolent (slow-growing) NHLs, are potentially curable in early stages I and II.
-Unfortunately, these slow-growing malignancies produce no symptoms until they are in advanced stages.
+Unfortunately, these slow-growing malignancies may not produce symptoms until they are in advanced stages.
 In most cases, these lymphomas are not diagnosed until they have spread to other sites, including the spleen and bone marrow.
 In such cases, they are difficult to cure.
 Predicting outcome for indolent follicular lymphomas is more difficult than for aggressive lymphomas.
 Even if treatment achieves a response, these tumors almost always recur.
 Even after relapse, however, the tumors can be treated again if they are still very slow-growing.

 In general, the average survival rate for follicular lymphoma is 7 to 10 years after diagnosis, depending on other risk factors.
 New drug treatments, particularly monoclonal antibodies, have significantly improved survival rates.